 behind the device.
 I don't think that's really the right way to do it.
 I

 think you want to integrate the security with the device itself.

-Look at these holes on the right-hand side where I've brought
+Look at these holes on the right-hand side where I've brought in mail

 or DNS or web.
 Each of those holes have very definable and definite

 characteristics and they define a defendable border.
 We can actually